casko97/PufferDrive/docs/evaluation.md

 ![Sanity map gallery placeholder](images/maps_screenshot.png)

-## WOSAC distributional realism
+## Distributional realism benchmark 📊

-Evaluate how realistic your policy behaves compared to the Waymo Open Sim Agents Challenge (WOSAC):
+We provide a PufferDrive implementation of the Waymo Open Sim Agents Challenge (WOSAC) for fast, easy evaluation of how well your trained agent matches distributional properties of human behavior.

 ```bash
 puffer eval puffer_drive --eval.wosac-realism-eval True
 ```

-Add `--load-model-path <path_to_checkpoint>.pt` to score a trained policy instead of a random baseline.
+Add `--load-model-path <path_to_checkpoint>.pt` to score a trained policy, instead of a random baseline.

-See [WOSAC Benchmark](benchmark-readme.md) for the metric pipeline and links to the official configs.
+See [the WOSAC benchmark page](wosac.md) for the metric pipeline and all the details.

-## Human-compatibility
+## Human-compatibility benchmark 🤝

-Test how a policy coexists with human-controlled agents:
+You may be interested in how compatible your agent is with human partners.
+For this purpose, we support an eval where your policy only controls the self-driving car (SDC).
+The rest of the agents in the scene are stepped using the logs.
+While it is not a perfect eval since the human partners here are static, it will still give you a sense of how closely aligned your agent's behavior is to how people drive.
+You can run it like this:

 ```bash
 puffer eval puffer_drive --eval.human-replay-eval True --load-model-path <path_to_checkpoint>.pt
 ```

-During this evaluation the self-driving car (SDC) is controlled by your policy while other agents replay log data.
+During this evaluation the self-driving car (SDC) is controlled by your policy while other agents replay log trajectories.